EmployeeIssues.comU.S. Employee Rights in Plain English

 For example, an employer may not use bad credit reports as a guise to routinely discriminate against low-income job applicants on the basis of gender or race, in violation of Title VII of the Civil Rights Act.

-Thanks to a 2005 amendment to the Fair Credit Reporting Act, Americans are entitled to see their credit reports for free once per year.
-If one of the three credit bureaus has issued an inaccurate or incomplete credit report about you, you have the right to dispute and attempt to correct it.
+Thanks to the Fair and Accurate Credit Transactions Act of 2003 (FACT Act), which amended the Fair Credit Reporting Act, all Americans are entitled to see their credit reports for free once per year.
+If any of the three credit bureaus has issued an inaccurate or incomplete credit report that is making you suffer adverse employment decisions (among other bad things), then you have the right to dispute and correct it.

-You might have grounds for a lawsuit if you can prove damages from an inaccurate or incomplete credit report, such as loss of employment or a job opportunity as a direct result.
+You might have grounds for a lawsuit if you can prove damages from an inaccurate or incomplete credit report or employer misuse of the information, such as loss of employment or a job opportunity as a direct result.
 Consult an attorney about that.
 Again, don't delay, as a statute of limitations applies.

 Ask a Lawyer Online Now